-So I mentioned previously that if you are just starting out, it may make more sense to buy a used dirt bike to learn on.
+So I mentioned in my previous article that if you are just starting out, it may make more sense to buy a used dirt bike to learn on.
 In this article, I will give you some tips on buying a used dirt bike.

-If this will be your first dirt bike you’re looking at buying, I will strongly recommend taking a friend or family member with you, that does have some mechanical knowledge.
-This will not only help for your safety, but your friend can also help you you stay level headed, so you don’t make an emotional decision if you really just like the look of the bike.
+If this will be the first dirt bike you’re looking at buying, I will strongly recommend taking a friend or family member with you, that does have some mechanical knowledge.
+This will not only help for your safety, but your friend can also help you stay level-headed, so you don’t make an emotional decision if you really just like the look of the bike.

 Before going to look at the bike